OSU-Enhancing-Deformation-Analysis/EnhancingDeformationAnalysisUI/README.md

 **Windows**

-THIS WILL BE IMPROVED SOON, setup.py DOESN'T INSTALL DEPENDENCIES CORRECTLY
+Compilation only tested using Visual Studio 2022, but it should work with VS Code and CMake separately.

-1. Run `setup.py` in the repo root.
+1. ~Run `setup.py` in the repo root.~ Manually install dependencies listed above, and make sure to add Tensorflow, PyTorch, and OpenCV to the PATH.
-2. Open the solution in Visual Studio.
+2. Open the project folder within Visual Studio and allow CMake to automatically configure the project.
-3. Set `eda-gui.exe` as startup project and press F5.
+3. Set `eda-gui.exe` as startup project and press F5 to compile.

 ## Usage